Rico-febrian/etl-pipeline-for-venture-capital-business/README.md

 # Build a Data Warehouse and ETL Pipeline with PySpark for Venture Capital Business

-## Work is still in progress...

 **Latest update:**

-The development phase is sufficient for now.
-I'm currently restructuring the code to be more modular by separating each service/function into individual Python scripts, which will later be executed from a single main script.
+The development phase of this project is now complete.
+The pipeline is ready to use.
+I am currently working on a written setup guide on how to run this pipeline locally, **which will be published on my Medium page**.